Mirko Beljanski: Career

 While at the Pasteur Institute, Beljanski's early research focused on the study of the origin of bacterial resistance to streptomycin.
 During this time he studied the interaction of RNA and DNA and the resistance of bacterial strains to antibiotics.
 He published several articles on how bacteria accumulated RNAs during the acquisition of resistance to different antibiotics.
 In 1951, the grant Beljanski was working under expired but he was allowed to stay in France to continue his research.
 He worked at the Institute with Michel Macheboeuf, but left in 1953 upon the death of Macheboeuf.
 He joined the CNRS where he continued his research.

 Beljanski returned to the Pasteur Institute in 1959 where he worked alongside his wife Monique and under Jacques Monod, the new head of the Pasteur Institute.
 In 1971, Beljanski discovered reverse transcriptase in bacteria.
-This was part of a larger research on DNA and RNA that led him to oppose the central dogma of molecular biology promoted by Jacques Monod, head of the Pasteur Institute.
+This was part of a larger research on DNA and RNA that led him to oppose the central dogma of molecular biology promoted by Monod, head of the Pasteur Institute.
 After he pursued his work against the advice of the Institute, Beljanski was made to leave in 1978, but still continued to publish scientific papers.
 He also obtained patents.

 While at the Faculty of Pharmacy, Beljanski focused his research on radiation protection.
 Beljanski believed he had found antivirals effective against cancer and AIDS.
 A product made of flavopereirin, extracted from the Brazilian Pao pereira tree and called PB100 was claimed to be superior to AZT, which Beljanski called "real poison".
 Another molecule was rauvolfia vomitoria's alstonine.
 After his mandatory retirement in 1988, Beljanski opened a research center in Isère, focusing on his therapeutic concepts, anticancer and antiviral remedies.
 His compounds were used in France and other European countries.

 In 1994, Beljanski was charged with illicit practice of medicine, later being found not guilty of the charges.
 He was subsequently charged by the French Department of Health for the illicit practice of pharmacy in 1995, but died in 1998 before the case was heard in court.
 During this time, French President François Mitterrand received treatment for prostate cancer which included the use of Beljanski's products.
 In 1996, Beljanski's laboratory was seized after the death of Mitterrand.
 In 2002, the European Court of Human Rights ruled that the length of a second criminal investigation had been excessive and made a financial award to his widow.